Libensemble/libensemble/docs/tutorials/executor_forces_tutorial_complex.rst

 Write an alternative Calling Script similar to above, but with the following differences:

  1. Override the MPIExecutor's detected MPI runner with ``'openmpi'``.
+ 2. Set the output ensemble directory to be stored in ``/scratch``, then copied back to the starting directory on completion.
- 2. Set the libEnsemble logger to print DEBUG messages.
+ 3. Set the libEnsemble logger to print DEBUG messages.
- 3. Save the History array and ``persis_info`` to files once libEnsemble completes.
+ 4. Save the History array and ``persis_info`` to files once libEnsemble completes.
+ 5. Simplify our Calling Script by using the ``yaml`` interface.

 .. container:: toggle